 You are entitled to medical treatment until your job related medical condition reaches maximum medical improvement (MMI).
 Maximum medical improvement means additional treatment is not likely to improve the condition.

-The medical care reality: L&I or the self insured employer wants to close your claim so they send you to an independent medical exam, also called an IME.
+L&I or the self insured employer wants to close your claim.
+So they send you to an independent medical exam (IME).
 In reality the so called independent medical exam is neither independent, nor is it a medical exam.
 It is a sham records review by a bought and paid for doctor who planned to say you were no longer in need of treatment before he “examined” you.
 This doctor is paid by L&I. He reports in the IME that you are at maximum medical improvement.
 L&I takes that IME report and uses it to close your claim.